couchbase/couchbase-lite-android/README.md

 - [Developer Guide](https://developer.couchbase.com/documentation/mobile/2.0/couchbase-lite/java.html)

+## API
+Objects in the package `com.couchbase.internal`, or any of its subpackages are for internal use only and are not part of the Couchbase public API.
+They are **unstable**, undocumented, may change without notice, and their use in client code is not supported by Couchbase, Inc.

 ## How to build from source

 1. `git clone --recursive https://github.com/couchbase/couchbase-lite-android.git` to clone this repo and it's submodules